Govindarj/Docker/readme.md

-# Deploy ASP.NET 5 Apps
+# Deploy ASP.NET 5 Applications
 ## To a Linux Virtual Machine with Docker on Azure

 1. Create a Linux Virtual Machine with Docker using Visual Studio 2015 Tools for Docker